Job Title: Athletic Trainer

 2. Provide physical conditioning training to student athletes.

-3. Attend practice sessions and athletic contests and prepare athletes using protective techniques and
+3. Attend practice sessions and athletic contests and prepare athletes using protective techniques and devise as needed.

-4. Provide emergency or continued care and refer athletes to physician for definitive diagnosis and
+4. Provide emergency or continued care and refer athletes to physician for definitive diagnosis and treatment.

 5. Detect and resolve risks to athletes and determine continued participation in athletic events.